1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ### April 2022 changes

-As of April 2022 we have updated the Redis deployment to require a maximum of 512 MB of memory.
-This meant that we also had to bump required memory for the "op-scim-bridge" task definition to 1024 MB.
+As of April 2022, we have [updated the Redis configuration to require a maximum of 512 MB of memory](https://github.com/1Password/scim-examples/pull/182).
+This meant that we also had to bump required memory for the `op-scim-bridge` task definition to 1024 MB.

-The Redis dataset maximum is set to 256Mb and an eviction policy will determine how keys are evicted when the maximum data set size is approached.

-This should prevent Redis from consuming large amounts of memory and eventually running out of available memory.
-The SCIM bridge is also restarted in instances where Redis runs into an out of memory error.
+Applying these changes to an existing 1Password SCIM bridge deployment will require adjusting the parameters of both [the task definition](https://github.com/1Password/scim-examples/blob/master/aws-ecsfargate-terraform/task-definitions/scim.json) and [the main Terraform script](https://github.com/1Password/scim-examples/blob/master/aws-ecsfargate-terraform/main.tf) as amended in [this PR](https://github.com/1Password/scim-examples/pull/182/files).

 ### December 2021 changes